Pulaski County Woman Arrested After Allegedly Threatening People With A Gun At A Medical Business - NewsBreak

 LAUREL COUNTY, Ky.
 (WYMT) - Update: Deputies said they found the suspect accused of using blue lights in Laurel County.
 The investigation continues.
 Authorities in southern Kentucky are warning drivers that someone is impersonating a law enforcement officer and trying to pull people over.
 The Laurel County Sheriff’s Office says...

-Laurel County fire crews responded to a fire along Callahan Road this week.
-Firefighters said there was heavy fire and smoke when they arrived.
+LAUREL COUNTY, Ky.
+(WYMT) - Crews responded to a fire along Callahan Road in Laurel County on Tuesday.
+Firefighters said heavy fire and smoke was showing when they arrived.
 Six fire departments helped put out the flames.
-Crews did not specify what type of building it was, but they said it belonged to the Amish community.
-Those with East Bernstadt Fire and Rescue said the community “lost their livelihood and their home.”
-Crews say no one was hurt.
+Crews did not specify what type of building it was, but they said...

 wymt.com